 It’s only after spinal shock dies down that you can determine whether you truly have a complete spinal cord injury or not.

 A complete spinal cord injury can result in paraplegia or quadriplegia (AKA tetraplegia).

-Paraplegia only affects your lower body while quadriplegia affects both your upper and lower body.
+Paraplegia only affects your legs while quadriplegia affects both your arms and legs.